A variable ADAF disk model for X-ray binary systems: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the China Manned Space Program through grants allocated for the development of the Multi-Channel Imager and the Integral Field Spectrograph, led by Drs.
-Zhenya Zheng and Lei Hao respectively, for the Chinese Space Station Telescope (CSST).
+This work is supported by the China Manned Space Program Grant No. CMS-CSST-2025-A19 and Grants allocated for the development of the Multi-Channel Imager and the Integral Field Spectrograph, led by Drs.
+Zhenya Zheng and Lei Hao respectively, for the Chinese Space-station Survey Telescope (CSST).